 2. Travelling Long Distances by Train

-There’s no doubting that trains are physically slower than air travel, but they can certainly still cover long distances relatively quickly.
+There’s no doubt that trains are physically slower than air travel, but they can still cover long distances relatively quickly.
 For short to medium trips, for example, Paris to Munich (a journey of six hours by high-speed train), once you’ve dispensed with all the mucking about in airport terminals and security, the train journey isn’t actually that much longer.

 And there’s a real feeling of satisfaction about crossing international borders by rail.
-When the border guards come on board to check your tickets you know, you’re really travelling.
+When the border guards come on board to check your tickets, you know you’re really travelling.

 3. Travel in Comfort

 Interrailing is probably the most comfortable way to see Europe.
-It beats long-distance coaches or driving by yourself hands down.
+It beats long-distance coaches or driving by yourself, hands down.
 There’s also much more legroom and scope to get up and move around than you get with planes.

 4. Meet Fellow Travellers